 - Advanced Placement (A)

 - Cambridge Program (K)

+- District or Other Dual Credit (D)

+- Honors (H)

 - Local Competency Test (L),

 - National Competency Test (N)

 - Running Start (R)

+- CTE Dual Credit (Tech Prep) (T)

+- Youth Reengagement Dual Credit (Y)

 - Non-Instructional (Z)

 L - Local and N - National Competency Test Designations.
 Local and National Competency Test Designations are to be provided when a student takes a Competency Test in place of taking the actual class and passes via the score of that test.
 A Local Competency Test is a test only used in Washington State (i.e., with a local teacher) and a National Competency Test is a test that is used in Washington State and in one or more other states (i.e., STAMP, ACTFL OPI, OPIc, and WPT and LinguaFolio Collection of Evidence, or SLPI for ASL).
 Courses designated as a Local or National Competency Test cannot also be Running Start.
 Running Start students take actual courses and not competency based assessments.